How does voluntary admission work?

 How does involuntary admission work?

 The Mental Health Act 2001 allows involuntary admission to hospital, but strict procedures must be followed for this to happen.
-The Acute Unit in Tallaght hospital follows these procedures.
+The Acute Unit in St James's hospital follows these procedures.
 These are outlined in “Your Guide to the Mental Health Act 2001”.

 Who will I meet first?

-First of all you will usually attend the Emergency Department so that a comprehensive medical assessment is done so that we’re sure that we do not miss or neglect any physical illness that may be present (if your doctor is happy that you have no medical difficulties you can go straight to the ward, but if we are in any way unsure about your medical condition you will need to be properly checked out)
+Initially you may need to attend the Emergency Department so that a comprehensive medical assessment is done so that we’re sure that we do not miss or neglect any physical illness that may be present (if your doctor is happy that you have no medical difficulties you can go straight to the ward, but if we are in any way unsure about your medical condition you will need to be properly checked out)

-You will be met on the ward by your key nurse who will complete your nursing admission, show you around the ward and explain the ward routines.
+You will be met on the ward by your team nurse who will complete your nursing admission, show you around the ward and explain the ward routines.

 What should I bring?